-The term “stress” can be a bit confusing because there are three types, degrees really – acute, episodic acute and chronic.
+The term “stress” can be a bit confusing because there are 3 types of stress, degrees really – acute, episodic acute and chronic.
 While it is healthy to experience some, chronic stressors can be very problematic.
 Anyone experiencing significant amounts should strongly consider finding some solutions because the chronic type will eventually solve itself.
 Unfortunately this means a dead you!

 Acute is the most common of the 3 types of stress and also the most recognized.
 In fact, it amounts to a list of all the things that have or might go wrong from time to time.
 Jimmy acting up at school, a speeding ticket, meeting a deadline at work and so forth.
 In other words, these are all relatively short-term stressors.
 Thus, there is not enough time for them to cause significant damage.

 - Gut problems like heartburn, gas, diarrhea, constipation and irritable bowels.